Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/Arduino-Code/readme.md

 ***System Alarm***

 The System has three built in views.
 The Detailed View only shows the eCO2 and the TVOC values, whereas the Air Quality view shows the Time, Temperature, Humidity and the Battery Status in addition.
 More advanced is the Chart View, which shows the eCO2 value for the last 20min.
 If the critical Threshold was hit, the bar shown will red, and if the value is below, the bar will be green.
+To Navigate through the different views, the front Button (Button A) is used.
+The last view is also Stored in EEPROM, so that the Sensor will start in the last used view when it starts next time.

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7299.jpg)
 ***System Detailed View***